vyq/accelerated-c-plus-plus/README.md

 - A prefix `&` is an address-of operator.
 Example: `foo = &bar` stores the address of variable `bar` in `foo`
 - A suffix `*` is a declarator operator.
 Example: `int* foo = &bar` stores the address of integer `bar` in [pointer](http://www.cplusplus.com/doc/tutorial/pointers/) `foo`
 - A prefix `*` is a [dereference operator](https://en.wikipedia.org/wiki/Dereference_operator).
 Example: `baz = *foo` assigns the value pointed to by `foo` to `baz`
-- A suffix `&` is declarator operator.
+- A suffix `&` is a declarator operator.
 Example: `for (auto& x: v)` loops through `v` and references each element using `x`.
 Calling by reference is faster than `for (auto x: v)` as it avoids the overhead of copying each element when calling by value
 - `nullptr` is a null pointer that represents no object is available
 - A [lvalue](https://en.wikipedia.org/wiki/Value_(computer_science)) is a value that has an address in memory, while a rvalue does not persist beyond the expression that uses it
 - [`inline`](https://en.wikipedia.org/wiki/Inline_function) suggests that the compiler replace a function call with the function code